SweQuant/site/packages/README.md

 ### Tracking the deployed version

 `version.txt` uses a sortable numeric stamp prefixed with `001` (e.g. `001YYYYMMDDHHMM`).
+Use the SweQuant local time (CET/CEST) when creating the timestamp so the number you write into `bundle.css`, `version.txt`, and the head snippet all align with what you expect to publish.
 Whenever you update any CSS module or the bundle, bump this value and update the `lastKnown` constant above so Webflow preloads the same build you just deployed.

-On the published Webflow site, open the page source (or Network tab) and inspect any `cdn.jsdelivr.net` stylesheet URL.
-The trailing `?v=` query parameter shows which version is currently live, making it easy to confirm that Webflow is serving the latest bundle.
+To confirm which build Webflow is serving after you republish:

+1. Open the published site in a private/incognito window to avoid cached assets.
+2. In DevTools → Network (or the page source), look for the `cdn.jsdelivr.net` request that loads `packages/bundle.css`.
+3. Read the trailing `?v=` query parameter on that URL — it will match the value stored in `version.txt` for the currently live build.

+If the query parameter still shows an older value, clear Webflow's CDN cache and republish so the new bundle is served.

 Replace `USERNAME`, `REPO`, and `TAG` with your GitHub username, repository name, and release tag or branch (e.g. `@main`).
 Clear the Webflow published site cache after updating a file so jsDelivr serves the latest version immediately.